-In current years, the companies have concerned about the growing issues of environmental degradation, depletion of natural resources and community development.
+In current years, the companies have been concerned about the growing issues of environmental degradation, depletion of natural resources, and community development.
 Corporate Social Responsibility (CSR) appears the most relevant aspect to travel companies that encompass initiatives towards society and the environment.
 Though CSR is extensive and generally practiced at the international level, in the Nepalese context, it is at the phase of development.
-Philanthropic, social, economic, environmental and ethical are the types of Corporate Social responsibility that the different companies are implementing.
+Philanthropic, social, economic, environmental, and ethical are the types of Corporate Social responsibility that the different companies are implementing.

-As part of our commitment to contributing to the welfare of the communities and environment in which we operate, Nepal Sanctuary Treks embraces Corporate Social Responsibility (CSR) through extensive activities in community, trekking trails and internal operation.
+As part of our commitment to contributing to the welfare of the communities and environment in which we operate, Nepal Sanctuary Treks embraces Corporate Social Responsibility (CSR) through extensive activities in the community, trekking trails, and internal operation.

 We see great significance in giving to the community in which we work and we also recognize that the prosperity of our society is important to us.
 NST believes that every little contribution and support can be a crucial change in society, the environment, and life of people.

-Some of the initiatives taken by Nepal Sanctuary Treks in the joint efforts with NGOs and social initiative organizations towards social welfare are listed below:
+Some of the initiatives taken by Nepal Sanctuary Treks in the joint efforts with NGOs and social initiative organizations toward social welfare are listed below: